Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 All formulas $\varFor \in \kb$ must evaluate to $t$ after the forgetting operation is applied.
-Hence, we add the following integrity constraint which corresponds exactly to the one we used for the contension inconsistency measure (see (AC19) in Encoding \ref{tab:asp-contension}):
+Hence, we add the following integrity constraint which corresponds exactly to the one we used for the contension inconsistency measure (see (AC19) in Section \ref{sec:asp-algo-c}):

-Lastly, we need to minimize the number of atom occurrences which are forgotten.
-To achieve this, we define the predicate \texttt{atomOccForgotten/2} which refers to an atom occurrence and which is included in the answer set if said atom occurrence is forgotten:
+Lastly, we need to minimize the number of atom occurrences which are forgotten:

-With the aid of this predicate, we can now minimize the number of forgotten atom occurrences:

-The union of all rules defined above (summarized in (AF1)--(AF28) in Encoding \ref{tab:asp-fb}) constitute the extended logic program $\pf(\kb)$.
-We denote the set of atom occurrences that are replaced by $\top$ wrt.\ a knowledge base $\kb$ as $T_M$, and the set of atom occurrences that are replaced by $\bot$ as $F_M$.
-With $M$ being an answer set of $\pf(\kb)$ we define
+The union of the rules (AF1)--(AF21) defined above (see Encoding \ref{tab:asp-fb} in Appendix~\ref{app:proof-asp-fb} for an overview) constitute the extended logic program $\pf(\kb)$.
+With $M$ being an answer set of $\pf(\kb)$, we denote the set of atom occurrences that are forgotten as

 \begin{theorem} Let $M_o$ be an optimal answer set of $\pf(\kb)$.
-Then $|T_{M_o}| + |F_{M_o}| = \iforget(\kb)$. \end{theorem} The proof of the above theorem is provided in Appendix \ref{app:proof-asp-fb}.
+Then $|F_{M_o}| = \iforget(\kb)$. \end{theorem} The proof of the above theorem is provided in Appendix \ref{app:proof-asp-fb}.

 \begin{example} Consider again the knowledge base $\kb_7$ from Example \ref{ex:sat-contension}: